chloehudzik/workfront-learn.en/help/workfront-proof/administration-and-setup/report-on-proofs.md

 ![Select [!UICONTROL Proof Approval] from the [!UICONTROL New Report] drop-down menu](assets/proof-system-setups-proof-approval-report.png)

 View and filter options include [!UICONTROL decision date], [!UICONTROL proof approval], [!UICONTROL approver stage], [!UICONTROL workflow template], and [!UICONTROL requester information].
 With text mode reporting, you can create a grouping that organizes the list by document name.
+See [Understand basic text mode for groupings](https://experienceleague.adobe.com/docs/workfront-learn/tutorials-workfront/reporting/intermediate-reporting/basic-text-mode-for-groupings.html?lang=en).

-When writing proof approval reports, make sure you’re getting information related to the most current version of the proofs. [!DNL Workfront] recommends including this field source and field name in the filter:
+When writing proof approval reports, make sure you're getting information related to the most current version of the proofs. [!DNL Workfront] recommends including this field source and field name in the filter:

 **[!UICONTROL Proof Approval]>>[!UICONTROL Is Current Document Version]**

 ![Filters tab in report builder](assets/proof-system-setups-proof-approval-report-is-current-version.png)

-This is useful when you’re reporting on proofs that have multiple versions so the report lists only the current version of each proof that needs approval.
+This is useful when you're reporting on proofs that have multiple versions so the report lists only the current version of each proof that needs approval.
 This filters out the earlier versions that you no longer need to work on.

 ## [!UICONTROL Document Version]